Terry O'Quinn: 2010–present

 In February 2021, it was announced that O'Quinn was cast as Martin Queller in the Netflix thriller series Pieces of Her, which is adapted from the Karin Slaughter novel of the same name.

-In October 2023, during New York Comic Con, he was announced, to play the antagonist Major General Beale in The Walking Dead: The Ones Who Live, created by Scott M. Gimple.
+In October 2023, during New York Comic Con, it was announced that he would play the antagonist Major General Beale in The Walking Dead: The Ones Who Live, created by Scott M. Gimple.

-Terry joined the Cameo platform shortly after its launch in 2017.
-He has since been creating videos for fans and donating all of the proceeds to the Virginia Beach SPCA.
-Terry has raised thousands of dollars on Cameo, and continues to create videos weekly.
+Terry joined the Cameo platform shortly after its launch in 2017, creating videos for fans and donating all of the proceeds to the Virginia Beach SPCA.